Vitalii-Khomenko/Geopoint-extractor-and-triangulator/README.md

 - Maximum characters per editor: 2,000,000
 - Maximum matches returned/exported: 5,000

+Note: comparison tolerance default is 0.02 m (20 mm) and can be increased up to 0.075 m (75 mm) via the UI.

 These limits prevent excessive memory/CPU usage in the browser.
 If you need larger files, run the tool on desktop browsers with sufficient memory or split files beforehand.